Mithun1508/Mithun1508/README.md

 💡  I like to explore new technologies and develop software solutions and quick hacks.

-🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+🌱  I'm on track Learning Artificial Intelligence, Systems Design, and Cloud Architecture.

 ✍️  Desire/Objective Goals: Becoming a candidate Master on Code Forces, To Earn a Knight badge on Leetcode, 365 days coding challenge.

-💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+💬 Ask me about Android, Java, Kotlin, Problem Solving.
+Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.

 ✉️  You can shoot me an email at mithuntran@gmail.com!
 I'll try to respond as soon as I can.

-📄  Please have a look at my Résumé for more details about me.
+📫  Please have a look at my Résumé for more details about me.
 I'm open to feedback and suggestions!

+📝  I write articles on Medium @ https://medium.com/@mithuntran

 💻 𝐌𝐲 𝐭𝐨𝐩 𝐒𝐤𝐢𝐥𝐥𝐬 𝐚𝐧𝐝 𝐓𝐞𝐜𝐡𝐧𝐨𝐥𝐨𝐠𝐢𝐞𝐬